SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 ## Adding Profiles

-Most of the time you are probably looking to update or change a profile instead of code itself.
-These Profiles are the actual rule sets applied to the RAML specs when running this tool.
+Most of the time, you are probably looking to update or change a profile instead of code itself.
+These profiles are the actual rule sets applied to the RAML specs when running this tool.
 Profiles are between you and your team.

 ### Creating a new profile